Kansas City Marathon: History

 The marathon was first held in 1979 as the Macy's Marathon.

 The first Kansas City Marathon was held May 6, 1984 and was won by John Case in 2:35:01 and Connie Burroughs in 3:19:57. <Kansas City Star May 7, 1984, Section C, page 1).

 In 2005, the marathon was just under 0.4 mi short.

 The 2020 in-person edition of the race was cancelled due to the coronavirus pandemic, with all registrants given the option of transferring their entry to 2021, or entering a charity running program and obtaining a partial refund.

 Course

 While the course varies from year to year, it generally involves running from Crown Center through downtown, turning to Midtown to Westport.
 From Westport, it continues on to the Plaza, then out to Waldo, returns to the 18th and Vine district, and ends on Main Street by Pershing.

 Qualification

-Runners must be at least 16 years old to run the full marathon and at least 14 years old to run the half marathon.
+Runners must be at least 16 years old to run the full marathon, at least 14 years old to run the half marathon and all ages can run the 5 and 10K.